awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/automating-ec2-auto-scaling-with-eventbridge.md

    1. Enter a name and description for the Lambda function\.

    1. Edit the code for the Lambda function\.
-For example, the following code simply logs the event\.
+For example, the following code logs the event\.

       ```
       console.log('Loading function');